Build a Pocket Prairie

 Step 7: Maintain Your Pocket Prairie

-Maintaining a pocket prairie is often the key to its survival, acceptance, and ultimate celebration
+Maintaining a pocket prairie is often the key to its survival, acceptance, and ultimate celebration.
+Click here for a seasonal maintenance guide.

-- The first 8 months, or so, of your project will involve regular weeding while your desired species take hold.
-Make sure to remove all unwanted grasses, sedges, and vines regularly because they can quick smother a planting.
+The first 8 months, or so, of your project will involve regular weeding while your desired species take hold.
+Make sure to remove all unwanted grasses, sedges, and vines regularly because they can quickly smother a planting.

 Step 8: Teach About Your Pocket Prairie